Cocrystal Pharma Inc. (COCP) upgraded Issued by Wall Street Gurus

 COCP’s Market Performance

-COCP stocks went down by -10.31% for the week, with a monthly jump of 27.94% and a quarterly performance of 108.56%, while its annual performance rate touched 192.09%.
-The volatility ratio for the week stands at 10.99% while the volatility levels for the past 30 days are set at 13.24% for Cocrystal Pharma Inc..
-The simple moving average for the period of the last 20 days is 1.43% for COCP stocks with a simple moving average of 33.29% for the last 200 days.
+COCP stocks went up by 22.35% for the week, with a monthly jump of 55.32% and a quarterly performance of 168.88%, while its annual performance rate touched 301.98%.
+The volatility ratio for the week stands at 11.00% while the volatility levels for the past 30 days are set at 13.86% for Cocrystal Pharma Inc..
+The simple moving average for the period of the last 20 days is 20.66% for COCP stocks with a simple moving average of 65.25% for the last 200 days.

 Analysts’ Opinion of COCP